 Blog-Reference and Blog-Reference on Mar 24

-How to get out of the swamp is known since more than 2000 years as the scientific method: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
+How to get out of the swamp is known for more than 2300 years as the scientific method: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
 (Aristotle)

 Orthodoxy has followed this method and laid down its hard-core propositions: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.
 (Weintraub, 1985, p.
 147)